DaniilMD/Fillit/README.md

   Searching the optimal solution among a huge set of possibilities, in a respectable timing.
 In this particular project, it is required to find a way to assemble a given Tetriminos set altogether in the smallest possible square.
 ## Skills to acquire and use
-•	Fundamentals of C\n
+•	Fundamentals of C
 •	Algorithm elaboration
 •	Team work
-•	Familiarizing with a recurring problematic in programming How to run it? (works on Linux and MacOS)
+•	Familiarizing with a recurring problematic in programming
+## How to run it? (works on Linux and MacOS)
 •	git clone https://github.com/DaniilMD/Fillit.git «Folder name»
 •	cd «Folder name»
 •	make
 •	./fillit tetr_sets/«Set name» (for example ./fillit tetr_sets/1)

-What does it do?
+## What does it do?
 1) Fillit receives a text files that represents a set of tetriminos in a format like this: